 This may sound like a rather odd title for a post, but bear with me….

-All you need to do is grab a toothpick, skewer or other pointy implement (obviously not too pointy if kids are doing it) and choose a small courgette still attached to the plant.
-Gently scratch your chosen word into the surface of the courgette – you don’t need to go very deep, it’s worth supervising children as they do this.
+All you need to do is grab a toothpick, skewer or other pointy implement (obviously not too pointy if kids are doing it), and choose a small courgette still attached to the plant.
+Gently scratch your chosen word into the surface of the courgette – you don’t need to go very deep, and it’s worth supervising children as they do this.
 We’ve found that making short scratches and building up each letter bit by bit works best.